GuyAzoulay/Ex2_OOP/README.md

-Than we created the Edges of the graph which contain a basic information such as source dest and weight, and like the Node class we had few fields which helped us later.

 Next, we created our graph, to think about the data structure which will contain our information was a little bit difficult, but we agreed that the best data structure is HashMap, one for the vertixes, and another HashMap special